f5devcentral/xcmcndemoguide/README.rst

 192.168.0.0/16 << Cloud C CIDR  eni-0d64d56fe2e9bcadc << Cloud A XC node NIC ID
 ==============================  =========

+What does this mean?
+Subnets in Cloud A that are associated with this route table will send 192.168.0.0/16 destination traffic to the XC node as the next hop.

 Update Routes in Cloud C
 ~~~~~~~~~~~~~~~~~~~~~~~~

-At this point in the lab, you validated that Cloud A has route entries to reach Cloud C. Now you need to setup similar routing in Cloud C to allow proper routing of response traffic.
+At this point in the lab, you validated that Cloud A has route entries to reach Cloud C. Now you need to setup similar routing in Cloud C to allow return traffic.

 1. Return to the AWS Console Home and navigate to EC2.